marthadais/TrajectoriesCompressionAnalysis/README.md

 # TrajectoriesCompressionAnalysis

-The proposed methodology assess how compression algorithms may influence the clustering analysis with respect to anomaly detection of vessel trajectories.
+The proposed methodology assess how compression algorithms influence the clustering analysis with respect to anomaly detection of vessel trajectories.
 Results shows that a suitable compression algorithm for a particular scenario can reduce the overall processing time with a low impact on the clustering outcome.

 ## Files Description
 1. vessel_analysis.py